 My usual order is not so usual to begin with.
 I like my flavours stronger with no lard, so I’ll always ask for more chilli and vinegar without any lard.
 On the other hand, as much as the husband enjoys his mee pok, he doesn’t like fishballs/fish cake.
 So his bowl will be more like Bak Chor Mee, with only minced pork and more vegetable added.
-So yes, the friendly uncle and auntie manning the store will customise our orders every time we visit. 🙂 So when I was given DoDo fish products, I thought why not try to replicate this local favourite for my cooking blog.
+So yes, the friendly uncle and auntie manning the store will customise our orders every time we visit. 🙂 So when I was given DoDo fish products to try out.
+I thought why not try to replicate this local favourite for my cooking blog.

 And replicate was what I did.
 I used shallot oil instead of lard because it’s a healthier alternative, but at the same time deepens the flavour of the end product.
 When the husband came home, I quickly cooked him a bowl of piping hot noodles, to his preference of course.
 Then I just sat there and stare at him awkwardly, eager to find out the verdict.